SigitaZaromskiene/sigitaZaromskiene/README.md

 🌱 Currently, I'm on a journey to master Redux Toolkit and Typescript.
 My goal is to transition into a career as a Front-End developer.

-🧰 You can check my last project here: [API integration project]([https://www.linkedin.com/in/sigita-zaromskiene/](https://sigitazaromskiene.github.io/Fun-API-Integration-Project/))
+🧰 You can check my last project here: [API integration project](https://www.linkedin.com/in/sigita-zaromskiene/](https://sigitazaromskiene.github.io/Fun-API-Integration-Project/)).

 📫 Let's connect!
 You can reach me at:
 - Email: sigitazaromskiene@yahoo.com
 - LinkedIn: [Sigita Žaromskienė](https://www.linkedin.com/in/sigita-zaromskiene/)

 #### 💻 Tech Stack
-- CSS3
+- React
 - HTML5
 - JavaScript
 - SCSS
 - Node.js
+- Git
-- React
+- Github
 - BEM
 - MySQL
 - Redux (in progress)